ritec03/SimpleCipher/README.md

 such a message.
 A **simple substitution cipher** is a cipher, where each letter is substituted with different letter/symbol and the correspondence between letters and such symbols constitutes a key for the cipher.

+TODO:

+* make simple cipher substitution mode in whic you do not allow keys to map to the same value or vice versa.
+* add deleting key-value pair
+* add specificaitons to the UI classes
+* add tests
+* add tests that test branches
+* write notes on what I noticed when I did not write tests for all branches
+* eliminate version of prinitng your key
+* think how to make WorkSpace class be more useful - to transport some of implimentation from the UI classes?

 I chose to do this program as I find it interesting to learn about ciphers and ways of decoding them.
 I think that  such program could easily be exapnded to do more interesting things, like adding new